 First off - Can you sample the pH of your stormwater?

-Before you decide to do this yourself, ensure that you are capable of doing this by either double checking your NPDES permit, or getting in touch with the department in your state in charge of the stormwater permitting program.
+Before you decide to do this yourself, ensure that you are capable of doing this by either double-checking your NPDES permit, or getting in touch with the department in your state in charge of the stormwater permitting program.
 Most will probably say yes as long as you follow guidelines etc. etc., but some might say you can’t.
 Find out if you can or can’t by calling or emailing your state environmental department.

 pH is unlike most of the other pollutants you pay a lab to analyze stormwater samples for one simple reason: you can take the pH of a stormwater sample yourself, assuming you are allowed to.

 You might think why would I want to do that?
-I don't know about where you take your samples to, but most labs we talk to aren't cheap.
+I don't know where you take your samples for analysis, but most labs we talk to aren't cheap.
 This goes double for getting the pH of a stormwater sample since pH needs to be analyzed within 15 minutes after you get your sample.
 Meaning, you have to pay for a lab tech to be at your site, sit there, wait for a discharge, and analyze the discharge.
 Even if they can't get a sample, you’re still paying.
 Even if you take the sample yourself and they just analyze it, you're still paying!